Internship regulation of the M2 Data&Knowledge

 Defending the internship

 The internship finishes with a report and an oral defense.
+Both have to be in English.
 The internship report has usually 30-60 pages.
 The student sends the report to the scientific advisor around 1 week before the defense.

 The defense consists of a talk by the student of 20 minutes, followed by questions by the advisors.
-The defense is attended by the scientific advisor and the internship advisor (and other people if desired).
+The defense is attended by the scientific advisor and other people if desired.
+The presence of the internship advisor is desirable.
+If the internship advisor cannot come, she or he shares feedback about the internship with the scientific advisor.
 In exceptional cases, the defense can take place via video-conference.
 The defense should take place not more than 3 weeks before the end of the internship, and not more than 1 month after the end of the internship.
 The defense has to happen during the current year of study (see the study regulation).
 The student organizes the defense.
-The defense takes place at the reference institute (Télécom ParisTech) or at the institute of the scientific advisor.
+The defense takes place at the reference institute (Télécom Paris) or at the institute of the scientific advisor.
 The scientific advisor will help book a room.

 The internship is validated if the grade of the internship is at least 10/20.